cqframework/cqf-ruler/README.md

 [Clinical Quality Language](https://github.com/cqframework/clinical_quality_language) - Tooling in support of the CQL specification, including the CQL verifier/translator used in this project.

-[CQL Evaluator](https://github.com/DBCG/cql-evaluator) - Provides the CQL execution environment used by the cqf-ruler.
+[CQF Clinical Reasoning](https://github.com/cqframework/clinical-reasoning) - Provides the CQL and Clinical Reasoning support used by the cqf-ruler.

 [CQF Tooling](https://github.com/cqframework/cqf-tooling) - Provides several operations that the cqf-ruler exposes are services, such as $refresh-generated content.